IAP2 USA Online Courses

 IAP2 USA's Certificate in Public Participation (P2) consists of 3 core courses - Fundamentals of Public Participation, Designing Public Participation, and Applying Methods.
 Based on IAP2's internationally recognized Global Learning Pathway, this professional development certificate program builds on the foundations of public participation training and best practices from around the globe to provide participants with approximately 30 hours of effective training in public participation and engagement.

-Fundamentals of Public Participation (Prerequisite to other courses)
+(Prerequisite to other courses)

-Who: For all practitoners
+Who: For all practitioners

 This course: